-Many market-based resource management systems have been implemented across numerous computing platforms [10] including clusters, distributed databases, Grids, parallel and distributed systems, peer-to-peer, and the World Wide Web.
-To manage resources, these systems adopt a variety of economic models [11], such as auction, bargaining, bartering, commodity market, bid-based proportional resource sharing, posted price, and tendering/contract-net.
+Many market-based resource management systems have been implemented across numerous computing platforms [11] including clusters, distributed databases, Grids, parallel and distributed systems, peer-to-peer, and the World Wide Web.
+To manage resources, these systems adopt a variety of economic models [12], such as auction, bargaining, bartering, commodity market, bid-based proportional resource sharing, posted price, and tendering/contract-net.
 In this paper, we examine metered pricing which is applicable in commodity market and posted price models.

 Recently, several works have discussed pricing for utility or on-demand computing services.
-In particular, these works have identified and addressed various distinguished features of utility computing which is different from traditional pricing mechanisms in economics.
-Price-At-Risk [12] considers uncertainty in the pricing decision for utility computing services which have uncertain demand, high development costs, and short life cycle.
-Pricing models for on-demand computing [13] have been proposed based on various aspects of corporate computing infrastructure which include cost of maintaining infrastructure in-house, business value of infrastructure, scale of infrastructure, and variable costs of maintenance.
-Another work [14] considers economic aspects of a utility computing service whereby high prices denote higher service level for faster computation.
-But, these works do not consider autonomic pricing that addresses users' application requirements (such as parallel applications) and service requirements (such as deadline and budget).
+Price-At-Risk [13] considers uncertainty in the pricing decision for utility computing services which have uncertain demand, high development costs, and short life cycle.
+Pricing models for on-demand computing [14] have been proposed based on various aspects of corporate computing infrastructure which include cost of maintaining infrastructure in-house, business value of infrastructure, scale of infrastructure, and variable costs of maintenance.
+Another author [15] considers economic aspects of a utility computing service whereby high prices denote higher service level for faster computation.
+But, these works do not consider autonomic pricing that addresses users' application requirements such as parallel applications and service requirements such as deadline and budget.

-Setting variable prices is known as price discrimination in economics [15].
-Sulistic et al. [16] have examined third degree price discrimination by using revenue management [8] to determine the pricing of advanced reservations in Grids.
+Setting variable prices is known as price discrimination in economics [16].
+Sulistic et al. [17] have examined third degree price discrimination by using revenue management [9] to determine the pricing of advanced reservations in Grids.
 It evaluates revenue performance across multiple Grids for variable pricing based on the combination of three market segments of users (premium, business, and budget) and three time periods of resource usage (peak, off-peak, and saver).
 Hence, it does not derive fine-grained variable prices that differentiate specific application and service requirements of individual users.

-Chen et al. [17] have proposed pricing-based strategies for autonomic control of web servers.
+Chen et al. [18] have proposed pricing-based strategies for autonomic control of web servers.
 It uses pricing and admission control mechanisms to control QoS of web requests such as slowdown and fairness.
 However, this paper focuses on highperformance applications and user-centric service requirements (deadline and budget).

-In our previous work, we have presented Libra [18] as a market-based solution for delivering more utility to users in clusters compared to traditional scheduling policies.
-As Libra only computes a static cost, an extension called Libra+\$ [19] uses an enhanced pricing function that satisfies four essential requirements for pricing of resources to prevent workload overload: (i) flexible, (ii) fair, (iii) dynamic, and (iv) adaptive.
-In this paper, we propose an autonomic version of Libra+\$ called Libra+\$Auto which is feasible as demonstrated through its actual implementation in an enterprise Cloud.
+In our previous work, we have presented Libra [19] as a market-based solution for delivering more utility to users in clusters compared to traditional scheduling policies.
+As Libra only computes a static cost, an extension called Libra+\$ [20] uses an enhanced pricing function that satisfies four essential requirements for pricing of resources to prevent workload overload: (i) flexible, (ii) fair, (iii) dynamic, and (iv) adaptive.
+In this paper, we propose an autonomic version of Libra+\$ that is able to automatically adjust pricing parameters and hence does not rely on static pricing parameters to be configured manually by the provider in the case of Libra+\$.
+The feasibility of the autonomic Libra+\$ is demonstrated through its actual implementation in an enterprise Cloud.